Description

 Rocky Mountain Beeplant (Bee Spider Flower)

 This tall, bright pink-purple species was first noticed on August 25, 1804, in Vermillion, SD, and classified during the Lewis and Clark expedition.
 A native to areas of the U.S. and Canada, this is an important cultural plant for the Southwest Indian tribes.
-The leaves were boiled for food and used to treat stomach aches and the seeds were dried and ground to a meal or mixed with flour to make bread or tortillas during times of drought.
+The leaves were boiled for food and used to treat stomach aches and the seeds were dried and ground into a meal or mixed with flour to make bread or tortillas during times of drought.
 In fact, this species is also called “Navajo Spinach” or “Waa” for the highly nutritious tender shoots and leaves that are boiled and eaten.
 Just ½ cup contains more than 4 times the recommended daily allowance of Vitamin A and is also high in Calcium.
 Extracts are made from the leaves and from the entire plant and used for yellow-green dyes and black resin for decorating pottery.

 Rocky Mountain Bee Plant is a hardy, annual, 2-5 foot tall plant with racemes of bright, pink to purplish, 4-petal flowers with long slender stamens that extend beyond the petals.
 The seed pods are long (3”), hairy and hang downward on the stalk.
 The alternate leaves are veined and divided into three leaflets or lobes.
-Bee Plant can be found along roads, meadows, foothills, or rangelands and requires medium moisture with well-drained soil and can tolerate semi-shaded areas and is often used to rehabilitate western rangelands.
+This species can be found along roads, meadows, foothills, or rangelands and requires medium moisture with well-drained soil and can tolerate semi-shaded areas and is often used to rehabilitate western rangelands.

 Reviews